formkiq/formkiq-client-sdk-python/docs/DocumentVersionsApi.md

 Set version of document

-Set document to a previous document version; ONLY available with FormKiQ Pro and Enterprise
+Set document to a previous document version; available as an Add-On Module

 ### Example